MicrosoftDocs/win32/desktop-src/ProcThread/advantages-of-multitasking.md

 ---
-Description: 'To the user, the advantage of multitasking is the ability to have several applications open and working at the same time.
-For example, a user can edit a file with one application while another application is recalculating a spreadsheet.' ms.assetid: '163291ce-78bd-43ee-98ca-564ce91c520c'
+Description: To the user, the advantage of multitasking is the ability to have several applications open and working at the same time.
+For example, a user can edit a file with one application while another application is recalculating a spreadsheet. ms.assetid: 163291ce-78bd-43ee-98ca-564ce91c520c
-title: Advantages of Multitasking
+title: Advantages of Multitasking ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Advantages of Multitasking